upbound/docs/content/core-concepts/kcl/inputs-outputs.md

 weight: 25
 ---

+Functions require inputs and outputs to process requests and return values to your control plane.

 ## Inputs

 Compositions execute in a pipeline of one or more sequential functions.
-A function's job is to update desired resource state and return it to Crossplane.
-All functions are provided four pieces of information:
+A function updates desired resource state and returns it to Crossplane.
+Function requests and values rely on four pieces of information:

 1. The observed state of the composite resource, and any composed resources.
 2. The desired state of the composite resource, and any composed resources.
 3. The function’s input.
 4. The function pipeline’s context.

-Each function in a given composition pipeline is provided this collection of information as inputs.
+Each composition pipeline provides this information as _inputs_ into the function.

 ```yaml
 import models.v1beta1 as v1beta1